 What is your commitment regarding the price offered?

-What policies you have regarding price volatility?
+What policies do you have regarding price volatility?

 Product / Services specifications

 Can you provide a detailed description of your product/service?